Russian Foreign Services: History of the question

 Every year the passenger traffic of Russian citizens increases for various reasons.
-During 2013, with different goals around 42.6 million Russians left the country.
-This value is 14% higher than in 2012.
 Trips abroad have a tourist character, and also are linked to employment, education and business trips, visits of relatives.

 In case of organized tours responsibility for the safe and comfortable stay of people abroad lies on tour operator, but in the case of individual business or friendly trips a person remains with problems alone.